apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

 If the query part of an insert returns a single object, then the insert statement itself will be a single, atomic transaction.
 If the query part returns multiple objects, then each object inserted will be handled independently as a tranaction.
 If a dataset has an auto-generated primary key field, an insert statement should not include a value for that field in it.
-(The system will automatically extend the provided record with this additional field and a corresponding value.)
+(The system will automatically extend the provided record with this additional field and a corresponding value.).
+The optional "as Variable" provides a variable binding for the inserted records, which can be used in the "returning" clause.
+The optional "returning Query" allows users to run simple queries/functions on the records returned by the insert.
+This query cannot refer to any datasets.

 The following example illustrates a query-based insertion.

 ##### Example

-    insert into dataset UsersCopy (for $user in dataset FacebookUsers return $user)
+    insert into dataset UsersCopy as $inserted (for $user in dataset FacebookUsers return $user ) returning $inserted.screen-name

 #### Delete